asalber/asalber.github.io/statistics/exercises/diagnostic_tests.md

 ## Exercise 1

-To evaluate the effectiveness of a diagnosis test, the test was applied to a sample of people with the following results:
+A test was applied to a sample of people in order to evaluate its effectiveness; the results are as follows:

 $$
 \begin{array}{l|cc}